BNIA/Close-Crawl/docs/README.md

   [Upper Bound]=50
   [Debug]=off
   ```
-The cases 24O16000001 through 24O16000050 will be scraped and saved to a file named `demo.csv` without any additional temporary files or logs.
+the cases 24O16000001 through 24O16000050 will be scraped and saved to a file named `demo.csv` without any additional temporary files or logs.

+Once the parameters are selected and the process is executed, the progress can be displayed on the terminal.
+The templates and the log on the terminal will indicate the termination of the process.

+It is important that the server is shut down when not in use so as to prevent any chances of a deadlock.